Floyd Newsum

-Floyd Newsum Jr. (November 3, 1950 – August 14, 2024) was an American artist, educator and co-founder of Project Row Houses, a development merging art, cultural identity and community action in Houston, Texas' Third Ward.
+Floyd Elbert Newsum Jr. (November 3, 1950 – August 14, 2024) was an American artist, educator and co-founder of Project Row Houses, a development merging art, cultural identity and community action in Houston, Texas' Third Ward.

 As an artist he was best known for his large, colorful, childlike paintings filled with personal iconography and West African motifs.
 Two of his pieces are in the collection of the Smithsonian National Museum of African American History and Culture.
 He is also noted for several large public sculptures in Houston and Ft.
 Worth, Texas.

 Early life and education

 The oldest of three siblings, Floyd Elbert Newsum Jr. was born in Memphis, Tennessee, to Floyd Elbert Newsum Sr. and Evelyn Forestine LaMondue Newsum.
 Newsum Sr. was the first black firefighter in the city.
 Both parents were involved in Memphis' Civil Rights Movement.
 As a teen, Newsum Jr. learned about the Memphis sanitation strike and assassination of Martin Luther King Jr. Like Floyd, Newsum's younger brother H. Ike Okafor-Newsum became a painter, sculptor and professor.

 Newsum attended then-segregated Hamilton High School.
 He practiced martial arts and played briefly on the football team.
 After graduation, he was accepted to Lincoln University in Jefferson City, Missouri.
 But, instead of enrolling there, he decided to follow his love for art and register at Memphis College of Art (formerly Memphis Academy of Arts).
 He initially majored in graphic arts, but switched to studio arts.
 During his time in school, Newsum was influenced by the Black Arts Movement, an art and activism movement focused on Black pride.

 Through his college studio-mate, Newsum met his future wife, Janice Moore.
 They were married on Christmas Eve, 1972.
 He received his Bachelor of Fine Arts degree the following year.
 The newlyweds then moved to Philadelphia so Newsum could pursue a Master of Fine Arts degree from the Tyler School of Art at Temple University.

 Throughout his graduate and undergraduate years, Newsum fought against racial oppression and discrimination.
 During his time at Temple, he was part of an effort to establish a chapter of the Black Panther Party, thereby attracting the attention of the FBI.
 He received a master's degree in 1975.
 In 1976, the Newsums welcomed their first child, a son.
 (Their second child, a daughter, was born in 1984.)

 To support his growing family, Newsum worked as a retail salesperson, postal employee and community college instructor.
 While attending a College Art Association conference, he was offered an assistant professorship at the University of Houston–Downtown (UHD).
 He would remain at UHD for nearly 50 years.